 The amount of time these stay on your report varies.
-However, the inquiry may remain for up to 2 years in most areas.
+However, the inquiry may remain for up to a year in most areas.

 Hard Inquiries versus Soft Inquiries

-How the check will impact your credit also depends on the type of check the carrier performs.
+How the check will impact your credit also depends on the type of check the network performs.

 Inquiries come in two varieties: hard or soft.

-In most cases, hard inquiries are used when a company is trying to make a lending decision--such as extending you a shiny new smartphone without an upfront deposit.
+In most cases, hard inquiries are used when a company is trying to make a lending decision--such as extending you a shiny new mobile without a deposit.

 In most areas, running a hard inquiry requires your permission.
 This is because the inquiry will impact your credit score.

 Credit Karma has a great guide on the finer differences between soft and hard credit checks to help assess the risks and outline examples of common inquiry scenarios.

 If you're curious what's in your credit report, most credit bureaus offer at least one free report per year.
 Options include: